PierreTanZY/Pygame-testing/1/README.md

 test1.py mainly uses functions whilst test2.py heavily incorporates sprite classes.

 Overall,
 I learned alot in this tutorial such as the basics in pygame, displaying surfaces, utilising the built in sound system, intepreting user input, managing a score system and most importantly, learnt the importance of organised and structured code.
-When writing, debugging, and deciphering my code, there was a stark difference in the readability between the two files - Despite them both having the same amount of lines, test1.py came off as chaos and cryptic whereas test2.py read as structured and orderly.
+When writing, debugging, and deciphering my code, there was a stark difference in between the readability between the two files - Despite them both having the same amount of lines, test1.py came off as chaotic and cryptic whereas test2.py read as structured and orderly.